 William Kelly, new Epitaph owner, joined publicity efforts.
 Kelly and Gardner planned a 50 year city anniversary.
-They'd return Tombstone to look like the 1880s.
+Returning Tombstone to look like the 1880s.
 The city council gave support, targeting the third week of October 1929.

 The council named it "Helldorado"!
-Historians and citizens were on an advisory committee.
+Historians and citizens on an advisory committee.
 The town got a good refurbishment!
-The Bird Cage was cleaned up and repaired.
+The Bird Cage cleaned up, repaired.
 The Crystal Palace had another face-lift.

 About 6,400 attendees made it successful!
-The very first Helldorado brought in tons of national publicity.
+The first Helldorado brought in tons of national publicity.
 John Clum returned as honorary mayor.
-(His comment: he didn't see the resemblance to the town he remembered!)
-Most were happy and optimistic about the day's success...
+(His comment: he didn't see resemblance to the town he remembered!)
+Most were happy, optimistic about the day's success...

 Until the news later on...